 Day 4 - Rome (Civitavecchia, Italy) (8/30/2015, Sunday):

 Hot!
 Hot!
 Hot!
 We purchased a B.I.R.G. one-day train/metro/bus pass (12Euro) and took a train from the port to Rome on our own, because we have been to Rome a couple times already, there really were no must-sees for us.
 Vincent even contemplated staying on the ship for the day.

-From Roma Termini we took metro to see the San Giovanni in Laterano church (Archbasilica of St. John in Lateran).
+From Roma Termini we took a metro to see the San Giovanni in Laterano church (Archbasilica of St. John in Lateran).
 It is the oldest church in the West and ranks first among the five Papal Basilicas of the world.
 It is the official seat of the Bishop of Rome, who is the Pope.
 This was Rome's most important church through medieval time.

-After that, we were planning to go to the Campo dei Fiori for a traditional meal that we enjoyed in 2012, but we could not hail a vacant taxi after standing by a street corner without shade or breeze for a while.
+After that, we were planning to go to Campo dei Fiori for a traditional meal that we enjoyed in 2012, but we could not hail a vacant taxi after standing by a street corner without shade or breeze for a while.
 At 98F, Rome was baked.
 The heat really got to Vincent, he was sweating profusely.
-So we changed plan, walked back to the metro station and took metro back to Roma Termini, then connected to a train back to the port to our AC room on the ship.
+So we changed plan, walked back to the metro station and took a metro back to Roma Termini, then connected to a train back to the port to our AC room on the ship.